gscontras/probLang/chapters/03-nonliteral.md

   - The compositional semantics example from DIPPL -->

-The models we have so far considered strengthen the litereal interpretations of our utterances: from "blue" to "blue circle" and from "some" to "some-but-not-all."
+The models we have so far considered strengthen the literal interpretations of our utterances: from "blue" to "blue circle" and from "some" to "some-but-not-all."
 Now, we consider what happens when we use utterances that are *literally* false.
 As we'll see, the strategy of strengthening interpretations by narrowing the set of worlds that our utterances describe will no longer serve to capture our meanings.
-Our secret ingredient will be the uncertainty conversational participants experience about the topic of convesation: the literal semantics will have different impacts depending on what the coversation is about.
+Our secret ingredient will be the uncertainty conversational participants experience about the topic of conversation: the literal semantics will have different impacts depending on what the conversation is about.

 #### Application 1: Hyperbole and the Question Under Discussion